Archie Macpherson: Writing

 Macpherson has written a best-selling biography of Scottish football manager Jock Stein, and Flower of Scotland?, about his own trials and tribulations whilst following Scottish football for the past four decades.
 A Game of Two Halves: The Autobiography followed in 2009, and in 2014, he turned to fiction with the adventure novel Silent Thunder.

 In 2020, Macpherson's book More Than A Game: Living with the Old Firm was published by Luath Press.

-Two years later, Macpherson published his latest book on sport: "Touching the Heights: Personal Portraits of Scottish Sporting Greats", which was shortlisted for the Sunday Times Sports Book of the Year 2022.
+Two years later, Macpherson published his latest book on sport: Touching the Heights: Personal Portraits of Scottish Sporting Greats, which was shortlisted for the Sunday Times Sports Book of the Year 2022.

+Nicknames and alleged age

+He has been colloquially referred to as "woof", as he had allegedly said it in the commentary of one of his games.
+However, Archie later confirmed he never actually said it, and that it was misattributed to him.
+Additionally, there has been a minor controversy in biographies regarding his age, as he had " been everything from 83 to 87 in the newspapers, for years now".
+He claimed to turn 90 in November of 2024 in an interview with the Scottish Sun, which is considered accurate.